rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 There is a default implementation for this callback in `DefaultOutput` module

-Most of commands use default implementation via `use RabbitMQ.CLI.DefaultOutput`
+Most of the standard commands use the default implementation via `use RabbitMQ.CLI.DefaultOutput`

 Following modules are optional: